Be My Lover (La Bouche song): Usage in media

-The song was played in the 1995 Brazilian soap opera A Próxima Vítima, in an episode of the American TV series Beverly Hills 90210 in 1996, in the 1997 movie Romy and Michele's High School Reunion, in the 1998 movie A Night at the Roxbury, in the 1999 movie Earthly Possessions, and in an episode of the sitcom Step by Step.
+The song was played in the 1995 Brazilian soap opera A Próxima Vítima, an episode of the American TV series Beverly Hills 90210 in 1996, the 1997 movie Romy and Michele's High School Reunion, the 1998 movie A Night at the Roxbury, the 1999 movie Earthly Possessions, and in an episode of the sitcom Step by Step.
 It was also spoofed as "One Zero 001" on a computer-themed episode of Bill Nye the Science Guy and used in Audition Online Dance Battle as a song.
-It can be vaguely heard in the background in the "World's Greatest Dick" episode of 3rd Rock from the Sun, in the gay bar that Sally and Harry walk into at the beginning of the episode.
-It was played during the second episode of The Assassination of Gianni Versace: American Crime Story, as Gianni (played by Édgar Ramírez) and his boyfriend Antonio (played by Ricky Martin) enter a gay bar.
+It can be vaguely heard in the background in the "World's Greatest Dick" episode of 3rd Rock from the Sun, in the gay bar that Sally Solomon (Kristen Johnston) and Harry Solomon (French Stewart) walk into at the beginning of the episode.
+It was played during the second episode of The Assassination of Gianni Versace: American Crime Story, as Gianni Versace (Édgar Ramírez) and his boyfriend Antonio D'Amico (Ricky Martin) enter a gay bar.
+In 2023, "Be My Lover" was used in episode 4 of Swedish TV-series Gaslight which was produced by SVT.
+The song was also featured in an ad for Downy Unstoppables.